brandonskerritt/Kurcoder/README.md

 - Hexadecimal to ASCII
 - ASCII to hexadecimal
 - Hex Dump (file must be in the current directory)
+- View MD5 & SHA1 checksum of file (file must be in the current directory)
 - Base64 Encoder
 - Base64 Decoder
 - Base85 (ASCII85) Encoder